 The perfect outing for everyone, visit the newly-completed Presidio Tunnel Tops located just south of the Golden Gate Bridge and within the Presidio national park.
 This outdoor space features the OUTPOST, a jaw-dropping children's play area open year-round.
 Walk, run, or bike over one of the two tunnels leading to the Golden Gate Bridge while taking in bridge views plus Angel Island, Alcatraz Island, and southern Marin County.
 Bring a picnic or purchase food and drinks from food vendors in the park.
-Take in a First Sunday outdoor event with music and performances on the Community Stage, this August to November from 1-4 p.m.
-Grab your blanket and bring a hat to San Francisco's one-of-a-kind national park!
+Take in a First Sunday outdoor event with music and performances on the Community Stage, happening August to November from 1 to 4 p.m.

 Fort Mason Center for Arts & Culture

 Whether you're walking or biking to the bridge, start here.
 You'll find Fort Mason less than three miles east of the Golden Gate Bridge, near the Marina Green.
 What was once a point of departure for U.S. Navy sailors is now a creative compound that houses galleries, restaurants, theater companies, and Off the Grid food trucks.
 Fort Mason is also the staging ground for many major San Francisco festivals, including Eat Drink SF.